Records and GradingClick on a topic below to view the details.

 Good Academic StandingA student is in good academic standing if he or she has a cumulative grade point average that is not below 2.00

-High Scholarship - Graduation HonorsGraduation cum laude or magna cum laude is possible from those divisions of Western Washington University which employ the A-F grading system: College of Business and Economics, College of Fine and Performing Arts, College of Humanities and Social Sciences, Huxley College of the Environment, College of Sciences and Technology, and Woodring College of Education.
+High Scholarship - Graduation HonorsGraduation cum laude or magna cum laude is possible from those divisions of Western Washington University which employ the A-F grading system: College of Business and Economics, College of Fine and Performing Arts, College of Humanities and Social Sciences, Huxley College of the Environment, College of Science and Engineering, and Woodring College of Education.
 Fairhaven College of Interdisciplinary Studies, which employs a different grading system, may develop alternate ways to honor outstanding graduates, subject to approval of the Academic Coordinating Commission.

 The Graduate School does not confer graduation honors on graduate students although some graduate programs recognize meritorious graduate students.

 To be eligible for cum laude or magna cum laude status upon graduation, the student must have earned at least 90 credits from Western Washington University, at least 65 of which must be for courses completed under the A-F grading system while in junior or senior standing.
 Only students who earn a first bachelor’s degree are eligible for graduation honors.